University of Mary

 - Student Physical Therapy Association, Students in Free Enterprise (SIFE)

-The University of Mary offers convocations on a wide variety of topics, and include faculty- and student-led lectures and discussion provided for students to gain educational insight.
+The University of Mary offers convocations on a wide variety of topics that include faculty- and student-led lectures and discussion provided for students to gain educational insight.
 The convocations also host special guest speakers from around the globe.

 In addition to all these clubs and activities, the Fellowship of Catholic University Students (FOCUS) sponsors Bible studies at the University of Mary.

-In additional to its residence halls, the University of Mary offers both men and women students the opportunity to apply for a faith-based residence life experience.
+In additional to its residence halls, the University of Mary offers men and women students the opportunity to apply for a faith-based residence life experience.
 The experiences have residents make a common commitment to pursuing a virtuous life together as a community, all while receiving spiritual direction to discern their vocations.